keyscript/keyscript_private/docs/js.md

         }
    };
    ```
-    - Then, use the following code to import the KeyScript functions:
+    - Then, use the following code to import the Keyscript functions:
     ```javascript
     fetch('index.wasm') // file name!!
         .then(response => response.arrayBuffer())